Why subject leadership is crucial to the success of your primary curriculum

 The EIF

-In the new inspection framework, the judgement ‘quality of education’ is no longer biased towards English and maths.
+In the inspection framework, the judgement ‘quality of education’ is no longer biased towards English and Maths.
 Nor is it focused on exponential amounts of data relating to these subjects.
 Quality of education can only be judged ‘good’ or better if children are progressing through a well-constructed, sequenced curriculum that embraces subjects and the wider curriculum.
 How a school plans and delivers its curriculum and the manner in which subjects progress over time, will now be the key objectives of external scrutiny.

 As stated in the school inspection handbook, inspectors will gather evidence through ‘discussions with curriculum and subject leaders and teachers about the programme of study that classes are following for particular subjects or topics, the intended endpoints towards which those pupils are working, and their view of how those pupils are progressing through the curriculum’ and ‘discussions with subject specialists and leaders about the content and pedagogical content knowledge of teachers, and what is done to support them.’